-Writing for Children: An Introductory Workshop for Hollins Undergraduate Alumnae (and their Friends)
+Introduction to Writing for Children: A Workshop for Hollins Alums (and their Friends)

 Instructor: Nancy Ruth Patterson

-Have you ever thought about turning your favorite childhood memory into a story?
 Do you dream about writing a children’s book, but don’t know where to begin?
-Let a week at the internationally respected Hollins University graduate program in children’s literature show you how to wake up from that dream and get started.
+Let six days at the internationally-respected Hollins University graduate program in children’s literature show you how to wake up from that dream and get started.
 Designed to introduce you to everything you ever wanted to know about writing for children, from brainstorming to book signing, this workshop will nurture you through your first steps.
-Limited to eight participants on a first-registered, first-served basis.

 Instructor: Nancy Ruth Patterson